Nasz-113/data3001-data-nrl-1/README.md

 ### 5. Modelling
 Organize the data for modelling, split into training/testing sets, and use logistic regression to calculate WPA and EPA.
 Analyse the results to identify impactful plays.
+Simple linear aggression models to the WPA, EPA calcuation are suggessted, and to remove the trend over time series, it could consider Error Correction Model in the context.

 ## Data description: